LeonardoNossa/MotifRegressR/README.md

 experimental conditions.
 Visualization functions finally help the user in the sense-making step of the analyses.

-If you want to see some examples you can see the [Vignette.html](Vignette.html) file in the [doc](doc) folder.

 ## How to Use This Repository

-If you're interested in running the analysis yourself, please follow the instruction in the [Vignette.html](Vignette.html) to install the package.
+Instructions on how to install and use the tool are provided in the [Vignette.html](Vignette.html) file in the [doc](doc) folder.
-You can find all the scripts in the [R](R) folder and all the informations about it in the [man](man) folder.
+You can find all the functions' scripts in the [R](R) folder and all the documentation about them in the [man](man) folder.
-Please make sure you have R installed.
+Please make sure R software and all depdendencies are correctly installed before installing the package.

 ## Contact